Macauley King

-Macauley King (born 4 October 1995) is an English footballer who last played as a defender for Indy Eleven in the USL Championship.
+Macauley King (born 4 October 1995) is an English footballer who plays as a defender for club Barwell.

+Career

 While in college, he played in the Premier Development League with Mississippi Brilla, Charlotte Eagles, and Seattle Sounders FC U-23.
 On 7 January 2022, King moved to Colorado Springs Switchbacks.
 King rejoined Indy Eleven on 12 May 2023 in the midst of the 2023 USL Championship Season and departed the club following the 2024 season.

+Barwell

+On 28 June 2026, King re-joined Northern Premier League Division One Midlands side Barwell.